Lucio Malan

 Lucio Malan (born 30 July 1960) is an Italian politician.

+Biography

 Malan was born in Luserna San Giovanni, Turin.
 In 1983 he graduated in Literature at the University of Turin.

 Lucio Malan is member of the People of Freedom Party.
 From 1994 to 1996 he was a deputy.
-Since 2001 he has been senator and secretary of the presidency of Italian Senate.
-He is also a member of NATO Parliamentary Assembly.
+Since 2001 he has been senator and secretary to the presidency of Italian Senate.
+He is also a member of the NATO Parliamentary Assembly.

 Lucio Malan is a member of the Waldensian Evangelical Church.

 From 1990 to 1998 he was guest speaker of Italian History and Culture at University Studies Abroad Consortium in Turin, Italy.

-From 1998 to 2008 he has been the director of communications of Forza Italia.
+From 1998 to 2008 he was the director of communications of Forza Italia.

 Malan chairs the Italy-Taiwan parliamentary friendship group.